Laserfiche/lf-api-client-core-java/README.md

 # Laserfiche API Client Core

-Implementation of various foundational APIs for Laserfiche, including authorization APIs such as OAuth 2.0 flows for secure and easy access to Laserfiche APIs.
+Java Implementation of various foundational APIs for Laserfiche, including authorization APIs such as OAuth 2.0 flows for secure and easy access to Laserfiche APIs.

 ## Documentation